vepo/mongo/README.md

-# docker-mongo-auth
+# Mongo image with enabled Auth
-A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.
+A docker image for Mongo where the authentication can be easily configured.

 # Customization
-There are a number of environment variables which you can specify to customize the username and passwords of your users.
+Here I describe the environment variables that you can use

 - With Dockerfile
   ```